 Beneath the skyscrapers of Chicago there is an unseen world that many Chicagoans are unaware of.
 Hidden deep below the skyscrapers of Chicago’s Loop are underground freight tunnels.
 I always assumed them to be a myth, but they are quite important to the history of the city of Chicago.
-The extent of these tunnels is something that I want to bring to further light for guests who once went on our Loop Interior Architecture Walking Tour.
+The extent of these tunnels might be especially interesting for folks looking into in our Downtown Bucket List tour for private groups.

 Origins of the Underground Freight Tunnels

 The Illinois Telephone and Telegraph Company built this expansive network of tunnels at the beginning of the twentieth century.
 Originally meant to hold telephone and telegraph cables, the project stalled after the Illinois Telephone and Telegraph Company ran out of money.
 In 1912 the Illinois Tunnel Company took over the underground construction and devised new uses for them for stores and warehouses.
 Stores like Marshall Fields could then move merchandise, packages and waste to and from their stores.

 These tunnels are over forty feet below the surface of city streets.
 As discussed in “Chicago’s Unique Underground” these tunnels are so far below ground that they are below the sewers, pipes, cables, wires, and conduits of the modern city.
 One of the largest benefits and incentives to use the tunnels was that they reduced traffic congestion on the streets of Chicago, especially in the Loop.

 What’s the Use?!

 Even when the tunnels were in use few people of the city of Chicago knew they existed beyond those who used them.
 When completed nearly sixty-two miles of tunnels criss-crossed underneath the city.
 The tunnels were six feet wide and 7.5 feet high with one-foot thick concrete walls.
 Overhead trolley wires powered them.